docker/docs/docker-for-mac/install.md

 ## Where to go next

 - [Getting started](index.md) provides an overview of Docker Desktop on Mac, basic Docker command examples, how to get help or give feedback, and links to other topics about Docker Desktop on Mac.
-- [Docker Desktop for Apple silicon](apple-silicon.md)for detailed information about Docker Desktop for Apple silicon.
+- [Docker Desktop for Apple silicon](apple-silicon.md) for detailed information about Docker Desktop for Apple silicon.
 - [Troubleshooting](troubleshoot.md) describes common problems, workarounds, how to run and submit diagnostics, and submit issues.
 - [FAQs](../desktop/faqs.md) provide answers to frequently asked questions.